 But we can make it so much better.

 First, let’s rewind a bit and talk about what customer satisfaction really is and why it’s still so important.

 Customer satisfaction is broadly defined as the happiness level of a particular customer after a single interaction with a brand.

 For example, if a customer purchases something from an online retailer, the quality of that experience could be impacted by anything from:

 Those combined factors add up to a feeling—good, bad, or somewhere in between—that the customer has about that experience.

 Customer satisfaction is not an end-all-be-all approach to customer experience measurement, but it is a crucial piece of brand maintenance and customer relationship management.
 Individual interactions carry a lot of weight with your customers.
 Zendesk found that 39% of consumers avoid vendors for over 2 years after having a negative experience.

 For most companies, one lost customer isn’t the end of the world, but that’s not the reality we live in.
 Thanks to social media, review sites, and other forums, a negative customer experience can spread far and quickly.
 Zendesk also found that 95% of consumers share negative experiences with at least one other person—and 54% tell five or more people.
-That paints a bleak picture for brands that are out of touch with their customers.
-In order to fix the problems plaguing your business, you have to connect with your customers at the right moment and show them that you value their input.
+In fact, according to the American Express 2017 Customer Service Barometer, Americans will tell an average of 15 people about a poor service experience.

 If you’ve ever used Lyft, then you’ve seen the optional survey they give you after every ride, like this one.